 To alleviate headache and to unclog sinuses

 Peppermint oil’s aroma has the power to reduce stress and also relieve headaches.
-Use a aroma diffuser and let the fragrance of the peppermint oil to spread.
+Use an aroma diffuser and let the fragrance of the peppermint oil to spread.
 Inhale this aroma and you can see that in a few minutes, you can find the headache reducing.

-To unclog sinuses, boil water in a vessel and add a few drops of peppermint oil to the boiling water.
+To unclog the sinuses, boil water in a vessel and add a few drops of peppermint oil to the boiling water.
 Inhale this steam for about 5 to 10 minutes.
-This is an excellent remedy to unclog sinuses and can be used when one is affected by common cold as well.
+This is an excellent remedy to unclog sinuses and can be used when one is affected by the common cold as well.

 To boost immunity

-Pepper mint or mint leaves have excellent anti-oxidant properties.
+Peppermint or mint leaves have excellent anti-oxidant properties.
 These fight free radicals and can prevent various diseases.
 A leaf or two of mint can be given to kids on a daily basis to chew and consume.
 This can help to build good immunity over the years.
 And with greater exposure to pollution, mint becomes more crucial since it has the ability to fight respiratory disorders.